DarkRotations/darkrotation_readme/readme.md

         return cast("Ice Block", "player")
         end

-- exists()
+- .exists

         Check if a buff exists.
-- down()
+- .down

         Return true if a buff is down.
-- up()
+- .up

-        Returns true if a buff is up.
+        Returns true if a buff is up and its YOUR buff.
-- any()
+- .any

-        Return true if any buff is up.
+        Return true if any buff is up (from another source other than the player).
-- count
+- .count

         Returns the amount of buffs that are active.
-- remains
+- .remains

         Returns the remaning duration of the buff (in seconds).
-- duration
+- .duration

         Returns the duration of the buff.
-- stealable
+- .stealable

         Returns true if the buff can be spellstealed.

 ## Cast
+# Example
 - Cast(spell, unit)
+    if target.alive then
+    return cast("Forstbolt", "player")
+    end

         spell:
                 spell ID or name.